mstocco/mariostoc.co/content/traininglog/20220612-ironman2022-11weeksout.md

 Apart from mentally whiffing on 100m with a pull buoy during the warm-up, this was a good swim.
 A couple of guys to measure myself against in the lane beside me too; fun!

-Super windy for the ride (road bike) to and from the pool.
+Super windy for the ride (road bike) to the pool.

 <!---->
 ## TUESDAY JUN 14 ☁️
 Sleep **5** | Fatigue **3** | Stress **3** | Soreness **5**